OneDrive/onedrive-api-docs/docs/rest-api/api/listitemversion_get.md

----
-author: rgregg
-ms.author: rgregg
-ms.date: 09/10/2017
-title: Get a previous version of a list item - SharePoint API
----
-# Get a ListItemVersion resource (preview)
+# Get a ListItemVersion resource

 Retrieve the metadata for a specific version of a [ListItem](../resources/listitem.md).

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 |            Permission type             | Permissions (from least to most privileged) |
 | :------------------------------------- | :------------------------------------------ |